Youth & Young Adult Support Worker in London

 Overall Responsibilities

-We are recruiting both trainee and experienced support workers to join our team to work with teenagers within Care Homes, Educational Settings, and Semi-Independent Living Accommodations Our ideal candidate would be a reliable person who wants to make a difference in young people’s lives by providing quality care.
-You must have the ability to communicate clearly both within your verbal and written communication.
+We are recruiting both trainee and experienced support workers to join our team to work with teenagers within care homes, educational settings, and semi‑independent living accommodations.
+The ideal candidate is a reliable person who wants to make a difference in young people’s lives by providing quality care.
+You must be able to communicate clearly both verbally and written.

-- and to carry out any additional duties as required from time to time to meet the needs of specific residents.
+• Carry out any additional duties as required to meet the needs of specific residents.

-We support young people aged between 13 to 21 years of age who are within the care system for numerous reasons.
-These young people may have an array of disorders, behaviours, and needs, therefore they require support workers who have the confidence, understanding, and patience to make a positive impact on their lives.
-These difficulties may include, Mental Health and Emotional Difficulties EBD, however, these young people will be leaving care to become fully independent.
-This position involves providing guidance, interaction and support to teenagers and young adults with the intention of creating a safe environment that promotes person’s intellectual, spiritual, social and emotional needs.
-You will be part of a team to support the service users throughout the day with tasks such as supporting with developing skills such as meal preparation, social activities, family contacts, education and shopping.
+We support young people aged 13 to 21 years who are within the care system.
+They may have various disorders, behaviours, and needs, including mental health and emotional difficulties.
+This position involves providing guidance, interaction and support to help teenagers and young adults become fully independent by creating a safe environment that promotes their intellectual, spiritual, social and emotional needs.
+Tasks include supporting skills such as meal preparation, social activities, family contact, education and shopping.

 Benefits

-- You will have the chance to make a difference to young individuals lives.
+• Chance to make a difference to young individuals’ lives.

 Rates of Pay

-Youth & Young Adult Support Worker employer: HRCM.io
+Youth & Young Adult Support Worker in London employer: HRCM.io

 Familiarise yourself with the specific needs of young people in care.
 Understanding their challenges and how to support them effectively will show your commitment to the role and make you stand out during interviews.